Category Mapping

 In this case, here's what you should do next:

-- Click the Dynamic Mapping toggle.
+- Click the Category Mapping toggle.

 - In the input field under the toggle, choose the appropriate category mapping from the dropdown menu.